-7. A member must show the same horse at county, district, and state shows.
+5. A member must show the same horse at county, district, and state shows.
 The contestant must compete and qualify to be eligible to advance to the next show.
 If the horse that competed at a county or district roundup is injured or the member cannot compete at the next show, the next lower placing member in the class may compete at the next show.
 It is the responsibility of the county or district show committee to enforce this rule.
 Each county should determine which show will be the elimination show, and when substitutions should be made.

-8. To be eligible for the State 4-H Horse Show entries must qualify at the district show designated for the county in which they are enrolled.
+6. To be eligible for the State 4-H Horse Show entries must qualify at the district show designated for the county in which they are enrolled.

-9. Entries for the state show must be made at the district show, except in the case of substitutions.
-District substitutions for the State Show must be made by the district chairperson no later than 7 days prior to the State Show.
+7. Entries for the state show must be made at the district show, except in the case of substitutions.
+District substitutions for the State Show must be made by the district chairperson in consultation with the State Show secretary.
+Please consult the State Show entry information for deadlines.